mohdizzy/helpYourself/README.md

 2. Edit 'quality' parameter to the level of compression needed.
 Ideal value between 65 to 80 is fine.
 3. Run the script.
 4. Compressed images are stored in a folder called 'compressedImages' in the same folder where the script is present.
 NOTE: A line with reference to PNG is present.
 It's only to handle incase files with PNG format are encountered in the folder while running the script.
-PNG is a lossless format and hence will have no effect on compression.